 Best Steam Deck gaming headsets

 The Steam Deck is finally here and it’s one of the most unique gaming devices on the market.
 You can now hold the power of PC gaming in the palm of your hand thanks to Valve’s new portable powerhouse.
-We’ve spent several weeks testing various gaming headsets to see which work well with the device’s Linux-based operating system.
+We’ve spent several weeks testing various gaming headsets to see which works well with the device’s Linux-based operating system.
 We present to you the best Steam Deck headsets for gaming out in public, along with the easiest ones to grab and go for your busy morning commute.

 Why is the SteelSeries Arctis Nova 7 Wireless the best Steam Deck gaming headset?